 The perfect property should combine the right location with desirable amenities at a suitable price for your budget.
 Here are some things to consider when starting any property search.

 Resale properties are homes that have already been built.
 These may be sold by the current owner or by the property developer.
 Buyers looking for ready homes in well-established parts of Dubai often choose resale properties.
 Resale properties are generally more expensive than off-plan properties.

 Buying off-plan property from a developer may require some wait time before it is ready to occupy, but not always.
-There are also recently completed homes and ready apartments for sale in Dubai with payment plan options for buyers hoping to move in quickly.
+There are also recently completed homes and Ready to move apartments for sale in Dubai options for buyers hoping to move in quickly.

 Off-plan properties are usually more affordable than resale homes and frequently come with financing incentives, two major bonuses for first-time buyers.

 That said, it’s extremely important to work with an established and trustworthy developer if you pursue this path to first-time homeownership.
 Researching the developer’s past projects and current model homes will give you a sense of what to expect.

 You surely know the saying, “Location, location, location.”
 It’s certainly one of the most important considerations for first-time homebuyers anywhere, not just in Dubai.
 But the perfect location differs if you’re in the market for a luxury home, family residence, holiday home or investment property.

 First, search online and check social media for community pages and residents’ chat groups to see if the location is a good fit for you.

 Then, make multiple visits to any prospective neighbourhoods during the day and at night––even during different seasons if you have time to spare in your home search––to get a true feel for the location.